CPDT-KA Certified PhD Behavioral Neuroscience NYC

 Recall Reliability

-Teaching "come" to actually work when it matters — not just in the apartment, but in the park, around distractions, and in the specific environments where your dog ignores you.
+Teaching "come" to actually work when it matters — not just in your kitchen, but in Central Park, around squirrels, and in every situation where your dog currently pretends it doesn't know its own name.

 😰